Porinju Mariam Jose

-Porinju Mariam Jose is a 2019 Indian Malayalam-language period action thriller film directed by Joshiy and written by Abhilash N. Chandran.
-Joju George, Nyla Usha, and Chemban Vinod Jose portrays the titular characters, and also features Vijayaraghavan, Rahul Madhav, and Sudhi Koppa in supporting roles.
+Porinju Mariam Jose is a 2019 Indian Malayalam-language period action thriller film directed by Joshiy from a screenplay written by Abhilash N. Chandran.
+It starred Joju George, Nyla Usha, and Chemban Vinod Jose in the titular characters, while Vijayaraghavan and Rahul Madhav appeared in supporting roles.
 The original soundtrack of the film was composed by Jakes Bejoy.
-The story is loosely based on events that occurred in 1980s-1990s Thrissur.
+The story is loosely based on real events that occurred during the 1980s and 1990s in Thrissur.

-The film was released in theatres across India on 23 August 2019 to positive reviews.
-It turned out to be a commercial success.
-It was the fifth Malayalam film of 2019 after Lucifer, Kumbalangi Nights, Uyare and Virus to successfully complete 100 days in theaters.
+It was released on 23 August 2019 to generally positive reviews from both the critics and audience alike.
+It became the fifth Malayalam film of 2019 to successfully complete 100 days in theatres after Lucifer, Kumbalangi Nights, Uyare, and Virus.
+It was deemed as a huge commercial comeback for Joshiy.
+It is remade in Telugu as Naa Saami Ranga, starring Nagarjuna.

 Plot

-In 1965, Porinju Joy and Puthanpally Jose are best friends in their youth, and Jose tries to persuade Porinju to confess his love to Alappattu Mariyam Varghese, but a then timid Porinju could not.
+1965: Porinju Joy and Puthanpally Jose are best friends in their youth and Jose tries to persuade Porinju to confess his love to Alappattu Mariyam Varghese, but a timid Porinju could not.
 One day at school, a boy bullies Mariyam and a fight ensues between Porinju and the boy.
-Since the boy was from an influential family and Porinju was from a poor family, the teacher punishes Porinju alone, striking him repeatedly.
+Since the boy is from an influential family and Porinju is from a poor family, the teacher punishes Porinju alone by striking him repeatedly.
 Porinju and Jose shout at the teacher and leave the school never to come back.
-Mariyam openly condemns the teachers attitude in front of the class, for which she is scolded.
+Mariyam openly condemns their teacher's behavior in front of the class, for which she is scolded.

-In 1985, Porinju is known as Kattalan (hunter, literally 'man of the forest') Porinju, now a village butcher and henchman of Iype Muthalali, a wealthy and powerful real estate dealer at the locality.
+1985: Porinju is now known as Kattalan (hunter, literally 'man of the forest').
+He is now a village butcher and henchman of Iype Muthalali, a wealthy and powerful real estate dealer in the locality.
 Porinju is very close to Iype, but Iype's sons do not like their relationship.
-Jose is an aspiring disco-dancer and performs his moves at the annual Perunnal of the church.
+Jose is an aspiring disco dancer and constantly performs his moves at the annual Perunnal of the church.
 Mariyam is now a money lender.
-The three of them still keep a close relationship, even though Mariyam has now become critical of Porinju and Jose for their troublesome life.
-Porinju now often openly woos Mariyam, which she ignores.
+The three of them are still close friends, even though Mariyam has now become critical of both Porinju and Jose for their troublesome lives.
+Porinju often openly woos Mariyam which she ignores.